MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 To use Vision API
 to extract text from images
-we have to
+we must
-send those images
+send images
 to the URL
 `https://vision.googleapis.com/v1/images:annotate`
 in JSON format.
-To put images
+Putting images
 into JSON
 means encoding them
 as text.